 Pricing for this product is based on different modules that your maintenance organization requires (You can check them out here in our unique EAM pricing calculator).
-EAM module and Mobile Client for Work Order Execution costs US$1100 per month + the number of users that your company will need.
-Price per each user is US$60 and the price goes down the more users you have.

-From our own experience, we know that this Dynaway EAM solution for Microsoft Dynamics AX / F&O is usually a perfect match for Manufacturing, Food & Beverage, Energy & Natural Resource companies who are looking for seamless integration into their ERP and maintenance work.
+From our own experience, we know that this Dynaway EAM solution for Microsoft Dynamics AX / F&O is usually a perfect match for Manufacturing, Food & Beverage, Energy & Natural Resource companies that are looking for seamless integration into their ERP and maintenance work.